 - Maximum transaction execution time

-Each of these limits counts for all transaction, despite the number of certified managed packages which run in the same transaction.
-If you are installing a package from AppExchange which has been created by an uncertified Salesforce ISV partner, then that particular package’s code won’t have its own individual Governor Limits.
-Any resources used by the package count against the total Governor Limits for your org.
-All the collective resource messages and warning emails are also generated according to the respective package namespaces.
+Each of these limits applies to all transactions, even as the number of certified managed packages running in the same transaction.
+If we install an AppExchange package created by an uncertified Salesforce ISV partner, the code for that particular package will not have its own governor limits.
+All resources used by the package are counted toward the total governor limit of the org.
+All collection resource messages and warning messages are also generated based on the corresponding package namespace.

 Static Apex Limits

-By now, you would know that there are various Governor Limits for each and every description we are giving in Apex.
-So, there are more Governor Limits for Static Apex, i.e., for different kinds of callouts, queries, loops, records, batch sizes, along with different transactions.
+So far, we know that there are different governor limits for each description we give in Apex.
+There are more governor limits for Static Apex, i.e., for different kinds of callouts, queries, loops, records, and batch sizes, along with different transactions.
 Let’s look at these limits individually:

 |The maximum SOQL query runtime before Salesforce cancels the transaction||120 seconds|